-First, let’s go through some statistics so that we can understand how it actually is in UK.
+First, let’s go through some statistics so that we can understand how it is in the UK.

-Every top private equity firm in UK receives around 250-300 applications for every entry-level position.
+Every top private equity firm receives around 250-300 applications for every entry-level position.
 Out of 300 applications, only 30 are called for an initial round.
-Out of 30, only 10 are called for the first round of interview.
+Out of 30, only 10 are called for the first round of interviews.
 And after the first round, only 2-3 are called for the last round.

-So, if you have been given a call from a reputed private equity in UK for an interview that means something is really special in you.
+So, if you have been given a call from reputed private equity for an interview, that means something is special in you.

 Let’s see the process of recruitment –

-You need to start with submitting online applications.
-Make sure that you do it with sincerity because only 10% applications are shortlisted and asked for the first fitment interview.
+It would be best if you started by submitting online applications.
+Make sure that you do it with sincerity because only 10% of applications are shortlisted and asked for the first fitment interview.

 An initial round of interview:

-The initial round of interview is usually taken by the recruitment agencies.
+The initial round of interviews is usually taken by recruitment agencies.
 They need to see whether you are really fit for the job or not.
 They will ask you questions like –

-- Why do you want to work in this firm?
+- Why do you want to work for this firm?

 - Why do you think private equity is a good fit?